How to Store Bird Seed and Keep It Fresh

 Here’s what you need to know about wild bird diseases.

 Crowded spaces can quickly lead to messy surroundings.
 This is true in many aspects of life, and it’s also true for birds.
 If you have a single bird feeder constantly being mobbed by visitors, then maybe it’s time to put out another one.
 This will instantly alleviate all the traffic going to a single source, and it’ll help keep your feeding space cleaner longer.

 No one likes to eat soggy food, and birds, too, will avoid food that has been out in the rain.
 Even when it dries, the food is usually moldy, a potential hazard.
-If you can, set your feeders up under a protected area, away from the rain and damp.
-If this isn’t an option, then be sure to clean them out after the rain.
+If you can, set feeders up under a protected area, away from the rain and damp conditions.
+If this isn’t an option, then be sure to clean feeders out after a storm or shower.